SmartPracticeschool/SBSPS-Challenge-1161-AI-Recruiter/ReadMe.txt

 # First Level Shortlisting new
 This is .ipynb file , it contains the code for first level shortlsting.

 #ibmapp file
-This file containts Registration Form , login form , Application form in django
+This file containts Registration Form , login form , Application form in django.

+#Interview Chatbot file
+This file containts preview link of Interview chatbot.

+# FAQ Chatbot file
+This file containts preview link of FAQ chatbot.